dracory/auth/docs/critical_review.md

 **DO NOT use in production without:**
 1. Sanitizing all error messages
 2. Adding structured logging
-3. Enforcing password strength and input sanitization
+3. Ensuring robust input sanitization

 **Estimated effort to production-ready:** 4-6 weeks of security hardening